ilabcode/pyhgf/docs/source/notebooks/0-Creating_networks.md

 )
 ```

-The HGF class include a built-in {ref}`pyhgf.modeal.HGF.get_update_sequence` method to automatically generate the update sequence from the network structure, assuming that we want to propagate the beliefs from the lower part of the tree (the input nodes) to its upper part (nodes that do not have parents).
+The HGF class include a built-in {py:func}`pyhgf.model.HGF.get_update_sequence` method to automatically generate the update sequence from the network structure, assuming that we want to propagate the beliefs from the lower part of the tree (the input nodes) to its upper part (nodes that do not have parents).

 +++